StevenMayher/432-2022/classes/class02/README.md

 1. On our Shared Google Drive, you'll find a document called **Links to Video Recordings of 432 Classes - Spring 2022**.
 That's the best place to find links to the video recording and transcript (which you can download if you like.)
     - I'll also try to keep these posted on Canvas through Echo 360, but I'm not 100% sure that's working properly at this point.
 2. [Lab 01](https://github.com/THOMASELOVE/432-2022/tree/main/labs/lab01) instructions and materials are now available.
-Materials for the remaining Labs and for Projects A and B should appear in the next seven days.
+    - Materials for Labs 2-6 and for Project A should appear in the next seven days.
 3. Our co-lead TA, Wyatt Bensken, is giving a Zoom seminar tomorrow (2022-01-14) from 9-10 AM as part of the Population Health Research Institute Seminar Series at MetroHealth, on "[Inconsistent Medicaid Coverage is Associated with Negative Health Events for People with Epilepsy](https://www.metrohealth.org/population-health-research-institute/seminar-series)."
 Additional details, including the Zoom link, [are available here](https://www.metrohealth.org/population-health-research-institute/seminar-series).

 ## What Should You Be Working On This Weekend?